 - A letter of recommendation from a high school instructor from whom you have taken one or more classes

 - A brief essay (no more than 500 words) in which you discuss

 - your participation in FIRST, and the program’s impact on your life.

 - If you have experienced adversity, how did you overcome it and use it to your benefit?

 - How are you making a difference, and what is your plan to do so moving forward

 - Your official high school transcript

-If you are a home-schooled student, please contact the FIRST Scholarship Committee for instructions on what materials you should provide in lieu of a letter of recommendation and transcript.
+If you are a home-schooled student, please get in touch with the FIRST Scholarship Committee for instructions on what materials you should provide in lieu of a letter of recommendation and transcript.

-*If you are unable to apply online, please reach out to email@example.com for alternative application methods.
+*If you cannot apply online, please get in touch with firstname.lastname@example.org for alternative application methods.

-FIRST Canada will announce the recipient of the Scholarship in 2023.
-To receive your initial disbursement of Scholarship funds, you must send FIRST Canada, your SIN Number, a letter requesting the funds and confirming the college or university to which the funds should be sent.
-These should be sent no later than the end of the second week of classes.
+FIRST Canada will announce the recipient of the Scholarship in 2024.
+To receive your initial disbursement of scholarship funds, you must send FIRST Canada, your SIN Number, a letter requesting the funds, and a confirmation of the college or university to which the funds should be sent.
+These should be sent by the end of the second week of classes.